gajus/eslint-plugin-flowtype/README.md

 // Message: New line required below type declaration
 // Message: New line required above type declaration

+const a = 5;
+export type hello = 34;

+// Message: New line required above type declaration

+const a = 5;
+// a comment
+export type hello = 34;

+// Message: New line required above type declaration

+const a = 5;
+/**
+ * a jsdoc block
+ */
+type hello = 34;
+// Message: New line required above type declaration
 ```

 The following patterns are not considered problems: